andreasorensen/pulse-point/README.md

 - **Navbar**: Allows users to navigate between different categories and the home page.
 - **HomePage**: Displays the top news headlines.
+- **ArticleCard**: Creates a reusable/clickable card that displays the list of articles returned from the API.
 - **ArticleDetail**: Shows detailed information about a selected article.
 - **ArticlesByCategory**: Lists articles based on the selected category.
+- **NotFoundPage**: Error page for bad routes
+-

 ## Project Management

-Track the development progress, feature requests, and issues on our Asana project board.
+Track the development progress, feature requests, and issues on my Asana project board.

 [View the Project Board](https://app.asana.com/0/1205495403292269/1205495403292269)